varabyte/kobweb/README.md

 For example, `MyButtonStyle.toModifier(OutlineButtonVariant)` applies the main button style first followed by additional outline styling.

+> [!IMPORTANT]
-***Note:** Using a variant that was created from a different style will have no effect.
-In other words, `LinkStyle.toModifier(OutlineButtonVariant)` will ignore the button variant in that case.*
+> Using a variant that was created from a different style will have no effect.
+In other words,
+> `LinkStyle.toModifier(OutlineButtonVariant)` will ignore the button variant in that case.

 ##### `ComponentVariant.addVariantBase`